 The Broad Institute

-Everyone from tool developers and educators to researchers publishing their own work or trying to build on someone else’s,
+Everyone from tool developers and educators to researchers publishing their own work or trying to build on someone else’s, is hamstrung

-resources and streamlined tooling for generating custom synthetic data efficiently.
+tooling for generating custom synthetic data efficiently.

 FAIR Beyond Data – Applications as FAIR